degleris1/DynamicMarginalEmissions.jl/README.md

 The package solves standard dynamic economic dispatch problems used to dispatch electricity systems.
 It supports a full electricity network model with linearized (DC) power flow constraints, as well as batteries and ramping constraints.

-After computing the optimal dispatch, the package can compute *the derivative of total emissions with respect to changes electricity demand at a given node and time*, known as the **(dynamic) locational marginal emissions rate (LME)**.
+After computing the optimal dispatch, the package can compute *the derivative of total emissions with respect to changes in electricity demand at a given node and time*, known as the **(dynamic) locational marginal emissions rate (LME)**.
-The LMEs are **dynamic** :zap: because they not only calculate how changes in demand will affect emissions at the current moment, but also how they will affect emissions later in the day.
+The LMEs are **dynamic** :zap: because they not only calculate how changes in demand will affect emissions at the current moment, but also how they will affect emissions at other points in time.